WinVector/rquery/extras/ExtraDBs.md

      FROM (
       SELECT * FROM (
        SELECT
+        "count" AS "count",
+        "probability" AS "probability",
+        "rank" AS "rank",
         "subjectID" AS "subjectID",
-        "surveyCategory" AS "diagnosis",
+        "surveyCategory" AS "diagnosis"
-        "probability" AS "probability",
-        "count" AS "count",
-        "rank" AS "rank"
        FROM (
         SELECT
+         "count",
+         "probability",
          "subjectID",
          "surveyCategory",
-         "probability",
-         "count",
          rank ( ) OVER (  PARTITION BY "subjectID" ORDER BY "probability", "surveyCategory" ) AS "rank" FROM (
          SELECT